I. Introduction and Context

 The Core Competencies are assessed by the Core Competency Scale that utilizes the following:

-- The Resident must receive supervisory ratings of 4 on a 5-point scale (entry level) at mid-year, and a minimum rating of 4 at year’s end (functions mostly independently/meets advanced proficiency level) in order to graduate.
-At midpoint any Resident whose level of achievement of the Core Competencies are deficient (below 85% of the expected the entry level degree of competency) will be given a warning and a remediation program to follow in order to satisfy graduation requirements.
+- The Resident must receive supervisory ratings of 4 (High Intermediate)on a 5-point scale (entry level) at mid-year, and a minimum rating of 4 at year’s end (functions mostly independently/meets advanced proficiency level) in order to graduate.
+At midpoint any Resident whose level of achievement of the Core Competencies are deficient (less than 85% of the competencies rated as “4”, High Intermediate”expected the entry level degree of competency) will be given a warning and a remediation program to follow in order to satisfy graduation requirements.
+At year’s end, Residents require to have 85% of their ratings be a “5” (Advanced).

 - The Resident must receive satisfactory hospital QA reports indicating that they have met all of the hospital requirements for competency in care and meeting all of their clinical responsibilities over the year, meeting Hartford Hospital H3W goals of ICES (an acronym for achieving the goals of Integrity, Caring, Excellence and Safety in their patient care).
 As part of their responsibilities Residents must demonstrate timeliness of process notes, charting in the medical record and follow through on any responsibilities that are part of their areas of emphasis.